Code of Conduct

 The Five Virtues of Goju-Ryu Karate

-- We respect the spirit of traditional chivalry as practiced in the old times in Japan.
+We respect the spirit of traditional chivalry as practised in the old times in Japan.